proof88/PRooFPS-dd/doc/menu-06-Crypto.md

 Later in this document I made a section about what to buy: I believe that for [Easy Level](#whatbuy_easy) and [Medium Level](#whatbuy_medium) you can invest more money with more safety than on other levels.

-\section wherebuy Where to Buy?
+\section crypto_wherebuy Where to Buy?

-\subsection revo Revolut
+\subsection crypto_revo Revolut

 <table>
 <tr><th>Pros<th>Cons